special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 Bars in La Tania:

 Pub Le Ski Lodge is the main bar and social centre of life in La Tania.
-Drinks include Tarentaise Bitter (or somkething along those lines), Murphys, Mutzig, Heineken and Amstel.
+Drinks include Guiness, IPA, Heinekin, Moretti, Amstel and a draught Cider plus a guest craft beer is normally available.
 Try the evil Absenthe, Genepi and Chartreuse for a quick hit and don't forget the infamous Ski Lodge Cocktail (ask the staff for details).
-Magners on draft plus Smirnoff Ice, Budweiser, Corona etc also available - Of course it's Jaegar Bomb Heaven and Flavoured Vodkas (not just toffee) too.
+Smirnoff Ice, Budweiser, Corona etc also available - Of course it's Jäger Bomb Heaven and the de rigueur Flavoured Vodkas (not just toffee) are available plus the mandatory ubiquitous choice of Gins has caught on here too.
+A new outside bar for Winter 2021.

 Decent prices, good food and big party nights make this a place you'll spend a lot of time in.
-Be there on a Tuesday for the biggest night of the week (it's chalet girls day off tomorrow) when bands such as Ska Wars, The Load Hailers, The Cheerleaders, Les Trois Tetes, Live Wire, Four Play or Bring Your Sisters perform to a rowdy crowd from 10:30pm.
-Happy Hour every day from 4pm to 6pm and Aprés bands from 5pm some nights too.
+Be there on a Tuesday for the biggest night of the week (it's chalet girls day off tomorrow) when bands playing have included The Dominos, Ska Wars, The Loud Hailers, The Cheerleaders (Sunset Sons), Les Trois Tetes, Live Wire, Super Fly (The Feeling), Four Play, Dr Bruce, Bring Your Sisters, a bit of Bjorn Again & Shibboleth performing to a rowdy crowd from 10:30pm.
+Happy Hour every day from 4pm to 6pm and Aprés bands from 5pm Wed/Thu/Fri.

-All the live sports events are on satellite TV including all Sky Premiership games plus ESPN / Pay Per View stuff & some live 3pm Saturday kick offs too - but beware the clashes with the rugby!
+All the live sports events are on satellite TV including all Sky Premiership games plus BT Sport / Pay Per View stuff & some live 3pm Saturday kickoffs sometimes too - but beware the clashes with the Rugby!
 The SSSC (Sad Saturday Soccer Club) meet there every Saturday tea time to watch the football results coming in on the videprinter....
-Add in the Theme nights, drinks promos and don't forget Cash or Breast too!
+Add in the theme nights, drinks promos, Toss the Boss and don't forget Cash or Breast too!

 La Taiga (referred to as The Tiger) the upmarket lounge bar for the older more sophisticated crowd in La Tania - nice cocktails in a chill out place with leather sofas, glass tables and a warm fire.
-Still can be a very lively night on band and party nights though.
-Top food upstairs too.
+Still can be a very lively and very packed night on band and party nights though.
+Top modern, Savoyard food upstairs too.

-Hotel Telemark - The Bar is open from 3pm every day and The Bistro Restaurant from 7pm.
-Very handy for an Apres Ski or Apres Dinner drink if you're staying in the main Chalet area.
-Great cocktails and Happy Hour plus Bar Snacks.
-All the live sport on TV plus occasional chilled out acoustic music sets and open mic nights.
+Hotel Telemark Bar & Bistro Restaurant The Bar is open from 3pm every day, our takeaway pizza service is available from 5pm and The Bistro Restaurant from 7pm.
+Very handy for an Après Ski or Après Dinner drink if you're staying in the main chalet area.
+Great value Cocktails & Happy Hour plus bar snacks, draught Stella, Leffe & Guinness plus all the live sport on TV and occasional chilled out live acoustic music.
+Table reservations and takeaway pizza orders: +33 (0)479 22647 (TBC for 2019)

-Chrome Bar - Situated in the original Crèche (Maison des Enfants) and opened in December 2007, this is the replacement for Le Farçon (Pub L'Arbatt) whose restaurant has now been extended with no bar area for non-diners.
-When it's busy it's quite cozy with a good atmosphere and there's usually live music here a couple of times a week.
+Chrome Bar - Situated in the original Crèche (Maison des Enfants) and opened in December 2007, this is the replacement for Le Farçon (Pub L'Arbatt) whose restaurant was extended instead of a bar area for non-diners.
+When it's busy it can be quite cosy and atmospheric plus there's occasional live music and the odd Euro Trash DJ playing.
+A new bar extension for Winter 2021.

 Bars and Clubs further afield: